Personalized Medicine: How Your Genes Are Shaping the Future of Healthcare

 Conclusion

-Should I go for a thyroid test before visiting a doctor for Personalized Medicine?
+Do I need a thyroid test before visiting a personalized medicine doctor?